REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Conclusions and Future Work

-\subsection{Object-Agnostic Manipulation Relationship Detection}
+\subsubsection{Object-Agnostic Manipulation Relationship Detection}

-Manipulation relationship detection has been proposed and initially investigated by Zhang et al.~\cite{zhang2018visual}.
-Though the definition for the manipulation relationship ensures safe grasping sequence in dense clutter, the robust detection still remains unsolved.
-The main challenge lies in how to robustly detect the manipulation relationship both for known and unknown objects, i.e., perform object-agnostic manipulation relationship detection.
+As mentioned, despite its simplicity and suboptimality, the current object-agnostic definition of manipulation relationship is sufficient for most cases.
+Yet, its robust detection still remains unsolved, especially for unknown objects.
 Some visual relationship detection algorithms raise up interesting perspectives for object-agnostic relationship detection~\cite{zhang2017visual, yang2018shuffle, hung2020contextual}.
-Authors of~\cite{zhang2017visual} and~\cite{hung2020contextual} argue that the object-agnostic relational features could be extracted using the subtraction between subject and object~\cite{zhang2017visual} or between separated features and union features~\cite{hung2020contextual}.
-Authors of~\cite{yang2018shuffle} propose to apply an unsupervised shuffle-then-assemble mechanism to augment the object-agnostic relational feature extraction.
-Such ideas are hopeful to be further explored to detect manipulation relations between unknown objects.

-Disentangled learning~\cite{tran2017disentangled} and zero-shot learning~\cite{xian2017zero} may also possibly relate to the object-agnostic manipulation relationship detection.
-Disentangled learning aims to learn interpretable feature space, from which we can get access to the relational features while discarding the object-specific information \cite{hristov2020disentangled}.
-Zero-shot learning can be used to build inter-class associations~\cite{chen2020boundary}, based on which the relationship features of unseen classes share the similar distribution as the seen ones.

-Support relation analysis is also promising to generalize well to unknown objects~\cite{panda2013learning, mojtahedzadeh2015support, kartmann2018extraction, grotz2019active, paus2021probabilistic} if provided the physical properties like mass distribution and friction coefficient~\cite{mojtahedzadeh2015support} or assumptions that objects could be properly approximated by simple geometric primitives~\cite{panda2013learning,kartmann2018extraction, grotz2019active, paus2021probabilistic}.
-Nevertheless, such assumptions are somewhat strong and do not hold in many realistic scenarios.
+Such ideas (e.g. introducing network structure bias to alleviate the object-specific features and adversarial training) are hopeful to be further explored to detect manipulation relations between unknown objects.
+Besides, support relation analysis could generalize well to unknown objects~\cite{panda2013learning, mojtahedzadeh2015support, kartmann2018extraction, grotz2019active, paus2021probabilistic} provided the physical properties like mass distribution and friction coefficient~\cite{mojtahedzadeh2015support} or assumptions that objects could be properly approximated by simple geometric primitives~\cite{panda2013learning,kartmann2018extraction, grotz2019active, paus2021probabilistic}.
 To follow such ideas in the future, the main challenge is how to get rid of the strong reliance on physical properties and geometric assumptions.